implustech/famn/README.md

 - Feathers is to provide realtime service
 - All websocket based communications
 - MongoDB and mongoose model
-- Ngrx for state management
+- Ngrx/store for state management
 - HMR in development
 - Material design
 - Docker based